-Foreign exchange forward and option contracts that hedge existing assets, liabilities or firm commitments are measured at fair value and the related gains and losses on these contracts are recognized in net income currently.
+Foreign exchange forward, option and swap contracts that hedge existing assets, liabilities or firm commitments are measured at fair value and the related gains and losses on these contracts are recognized in net income currently.
 Foreign exchange forward and option contracts that hedge forecasted transactions are measured at fair value and the related gains and losses on these contracts are deferred and subsequently recognized in net income in the period in which the underlying transaction is consummated.
 In the event that an anticipated transaction is no longer likely to occur, the Company recognizes the change in fair value of the instrument in net income currently.

-Gains and losses resulting from foreign exchange forward and option contracts are recorded in the same category as the related item being hedged.
+Gains and losses resulting from foreign exchange forward, option and swap contracts are recorded in the same category as the related item being hedged.
 Cash flows from the use of financial instruments are reported in the same category as the hedged item in the Condensed Consolidated Statement of Cash Flows.
-Gains and losses on contracts used to hedge the value of investments in certain foreign subsidiaries are included in the cumulative foreign currency translation adjustment component of shareholders' equity.
+Gains and losses on contracts used to hedge the value of investments in certain foreign subsidiaries are included in a component of other comprehensive income.